netdisco/netdisco-docker/README.md

     docker-compose run netdisco-do <action> ...

 Local web or backend plugins can be installed into `netdisco/nd-site-local/` as per [our documentation](https://github.com/netdisco/netdisco/wiki).
 The PostgreSQL data files are stored in `netdisco/pgdata/` and we do not advise touching them (unless you wish to reinitialize the system).

+The `NETDISCO_RO_COMMUNITY` environment variable allows you to override the default of `public` (and avoiding the need to edit the configuration file).

 ## Getting Support